 You don’t need Cupid’s arrow to make a connection with customers – all you need is a bit of creativity.
 Here are seven Valentine’s Day ideas to use for your store, with free visual templates.

 Valentine’s Day Product Line

-Start a limited-time only Valentine’s Day product line, and it doesn’t just have to be cutesy stuff for couples.
-People will buy gifts for friends, coworkers, family, and other non-romantic people in their lives, so there are plenty of ways to get creative.
+Start a limited-time-only Valentine’s Day product line, and it doesn’t just have to be cutesy stuff for couples.
+People will buy gifts for friends, co-workers, family, and even pets, so there are plenty of ways to get creative.

 The main difference is that people in committed, unmarried relationships will spend more on gifts, and they make more effort to plan what they’re going to buy.
 Since buying online takes a little more foresight to account for shipping time, this is would be a good audience to focus on.

 Couple’s shirts are a good way to go!
 We especially love this big spoon/little spoon set.

 This goes without saying, but make sure you promote your store’s Valentine’s Day initiatives!
 Show off your new products on social media, and send out an email about your promotions.